martinoywa/singing-voice-amt/README.md

 # Singing Voice AMT with Timbre Transfer

-This repository contains the code and notebooks for the MSc dissertation **“Timbre Transfer of the Human Singing Voice for Effective Automatic Music Transcription”** by **Bonface Martin Oywa** (University of East London / UNICAF, 2025).  [oai_citation:0‡Timbre Transfer of Human Singing Voice for Effective Automatic Music Transcription Dissertation.pdf](sediment://file_00000000d9e8723093557e57444c6fa6)
+This repository contains the code and notebooks for the MSc dissertation **“Timbre Transfer of the Human Singing Voice for Effective Automatic Music Transcription”** by **Bonface Martin Oywa** (University of East London / UNICAF, 2025).
+[Timbre Transfer of Human Singing Voice for Effective Automatic Music Transcription Dissertation.pdf](https://github.com/martinoywa/singing-voice-amt/blob/master/Timbre%20Transfer%20of%20Human%20Singing%20Voice%20for%20Effective%20Automatic%20Music%20Transcription%20Dissertation.pdf)

 The project investigates whether converting human singing voice into instrument-like timbres (via DDSP) can improve the performance of state-of-the-art Automatic Music Transcription (AMT) systems such as **Basic Pitch** and **MT3**.

-> **Short answer:** timbre transfer substantially changes the audio, but does **not** reliably improve overall vocal AMT accuracy compared to transcribing the raw singing voice.  [oai_citation:1‡Timbre Transfer of Human Singing Voice for Effective Automatic Music Transcription Dissertation.pdf](sediment://file_00000000d9e8723093557e57444c6fa6)
+> **Short answer:** timbre transfer substantially changes the audio, but does **not** reliably improve overall vocal AMT accuracy compared to transcribing the raw singing voice.

 ---